Kong Alternatives

 Strengths

-• +Stateless aggregation built into the core
+• +Stateless aggregation built into the core, not bolted on

-• +Apache 2 OSS, single Go binary
+• +Apache 2 OSS, single Go binary deployment

-• +Strong fit for BFF (Backend-for-Frontend) pattern
+• +Strong fit for backend-for-frontend (BFF) patterns

 Trade-offs